To get my enewsletter sent directly to you every week, send me an email: email@example.com

 In 2012, when the market rallied above $7, some elevators refused to place more HTAs, and a few elevators made farmers with HTAs set basis near their lowest/widest value.
 These elevators were scrambling because they didn’t secure large enough lines of credit from their banks and were forced to liquidate their position.

 I don’t want my profits reduced because of someone else’s failure to plan ahead.
 I want to be in control of my money, my bushels, and my profits.
 This is also why I have conversations with my bank before margin calls begin so that everyone is on the same page and what happened to these elevators doesn’t happen to me.

 Myth – Making A Margin Call Is Bad

-Many farmers may be shocked by this, but making a margin call can be a GOOD thing.
+Many farmers and bankers may be shocked by this, but making a margin call can be a GOOD thing.
 Here’s why….

-*** Margin call means corn you haven’t priced or sold is worth more.
-Embrace it. ***
+*** Margin call means corn I haven’t priced or sold is worth more.
+I embrace it. ***

-Many of the farmers I have worked with expressed reservations and fear the first year as they cut several $5,000-$10,000 margin call checks during the months of June and July (despite knowing they will eventually get it back).
+Many of the farmers I have worked with expressed reservations and fear the first year they cut several $20,000 margin call checks during the months of June and July (despite knowing they will eventually get it ALL back).
 It can be a lot of money.
 However, once they saw that not only did they get the money back later, but they also had more opportunity at improved basis levels than their neighbor, who didn’t use futures.
-Typically after the first year those farmers wonder why they didn’t start using futures sooner and embrace margin call.
+In the end, they were happy with their decision.

 Want to read more by Jon Scheve?
 Check out these recent articles: